-Late one night, as the padre returned by foot from a visit with his family in Deruta, he found
+Late one night, as the padre returned by foot from a visit with his family in Deruta, he found shone from a bare bulb in the ceiling.

 Captain van den Velde's Volkswagen in the seminary driveway.
 It was time for a little drive, the captain said with an artificial smile.
 Perhaps the padre would be interested in a tour of the Gestapo headquarters at Bastia.